tudinfse/linux-sgx-driver/documentation/paging.md

 PCMD contains three used and one reserved fields (128B total):
 1. `secinfo` is embedded inside PCMD and contains RWX, page-type, etc. flags
 2. `enclaveid` is 8B ID of corresponding enclave
-3. `mac` is 16B MAC covering (epc-page-contents, secinfo, enclaveid)
+3. `mac` is 16B MAC covering epc-page-contents + secinfo + enclaveid

 `EWB` fills PCMD and stores these 128 bytes unencrypted in a `pcmd` backing page.
-So, `pcmd` is an output for `EWB`.

-`ELDU` loads unencrypted PCMD from the backing pcmd page, checks MAC, and if it is correct, updates EPCM metadata with `PCMD.secinfo`.
-So, `pcmd` is an input for `ELDU`.
+`ELDU` loads unencrypted PCMD from the `pcmd` backing page, checks MAC, and if it is correct, updates EPCM metadata with `PCMD.secinfo`.

 ## Version Arrays (VA) during Eviction